noahsalvi/svelte-use-form/README.md

 **Features:**

-- Minimalistic approach.
-Don't write more than necessary. 😘
+- Minimalistic - Don't write more than necessary.
-- No new components, bindings or callbacks required! ✅
+- No new components, bindings or callbacks required
-- OOTB validators and custom validator support ✅
+- Validators included and custom validator support
-- Works with dynamic inputs => Show / Hide Inputs at runtime. ✅
-- Type inference [TS] ✅
+- Automagically binds to inputs

 # Usage